CapybaHub/convenience_types_flutter/README.md

 Type onFailure(AppError data)
 ```

-Where AppError is a convinience type to model errors in the application
+Where AppError is a convenience type to model errors in the application

 Example: